-Pro-tip: If you’re planning on using a button-type CTA for your landing page, make sure to pick a color that complements your webpage color and design.
+Pro-tip: If you’re planning on using a CTA button for your landing page, make sure to pick a colour that complements your webpage’s colour and design.
 Trust us, this trick always pays off.

 The landing page of Leadpages is what your CTA will look like if you follow this tip.